What is Takfir?

 Errors in Takfir

-There are groups that engage in Takfir in a way and implement that which has no basis in the religion.
-For example, they excommunicate Muslims for committing major sins that are not equivalent to disbelief, such as: consuming alcohol, committing zinaa and murder.
+There are groups who engage in Takfir in a way that has no basis in the religion.
+For example, they declare Takfir on anyone who persists in major sins, like consuming alcohol or illegal sexual intercourse.

 De Prophet (ﷺ) said: